AuzaieUser17/AuzaieUser17/README.md

 ## Hi there 👋

-Hi, my name in Auza, my hobby is to make Animation and making a Game (im trying to at least)
+Hi, my name in Auza, my hobby is to make Animation and Video Game (im trying to at least)

 - 🔭 I’m currently working on a Video Game (Still in Brainstorming Proces)
 - 🌱 I’m currently learning OOP, Animating and Game Development